Get premium pet insurance for both accidents and illnesses under a single policy.

 - Treatments other than those recommended by your vet

 The exclusions are not necessarily set in stone.
 If you want cover for something in particular, such as a specific type of alternative therapy, then you may be able to adjust your policy in consultation with your insurer at an extra cost.
 Similarly, if you disagree with your vet’s recommendation at some point and want to pursue a different treatment path, you may be able to clear it with your insurer and get it covered.
-In both cases, you’ll need to get it clearly stated in writing.
+In both cases, you’ll need to get this clearly stated in writing.

 How do I get lifetime or old age cover for my pet?